vprusso/toqito/docs/tutorials.xor_quantum_value.rst

-Calculating the Quantum and Classical Value of a Two-Player XOR Game
+Calculating the quantum and classical value of a two-player XOR game
 =====================================================================

 In this tutorial, we will cover the concept of an *XOR game*.
 We will also